jameskimmel/ZFS/The problem with RAIDZ.md

 For the following examples, we assume ashift = 12 or 4k, because that is the default for modern drives.
 We look at the different volblocksizes and how they behave on different pools.

-### volblocksize 8k
-This is the proxmox default size.

 ### volblocksize 16k
 This is the default size for openZFS since 2.2.